python/editorial-board/content/projects.md

 Want to help with a project, or propose a new one?
-Open an [issue on this repo](https://github.com/python/editorial-board/issues/new/choose) or reach out on [Discord](https://discord.gg/nXkJ2JYvCu).
+Open an [issue on this repo](https://github.com/python/editorial-board/issues/new/choose) or reach out in the [Python Docs Discord](https://discord.gg/nXkJ2JYvCu).

 ## Project template

-Copy this block to add a new project.
+Once a project is approved by the Editorial Board, copy this block to add a new project.

 ```markdown
 ### <Project name>